- Job Description

 What Does an Accountant Do?

-Evaluate financial health to recommend best practices and provide guidance on cost reduction, profit maximization, and intelligent financial moves
+- Evaluate financial health to recommend best practices for cost reduction and profit maximization

 Duties and Responsibilities of an Accountant